wolpert/keys/README.md

 # Keys

-A complete example of a dropwizard server using the codehead library.
+A complete example of a dropwizard server using the codehead libraries.
 This includes:
 - metrics
 - testing